How is St. Rita’s campus divided?

 (626) 287-1994 www.CKWuniforms.com

-Spirit wear is available from Athletic Department and may be worn for P.E. a form will be included in your packet or you may contact Mr. Davies e-mail [email protected]
+Spirit wear is available from Athletic Department and may be worn for P.E.
+A form will be included in your packet or you may contact Mr. Martinez e-mail [email protected]itaschool.org

 Does St. Rita have an extended day care program?